textpattern/textpattern.github.io/administration/comments-panel.md

 On this panel you can do two things:

-1. The primary (and default) comments list for basic info and instant handling of comments.
+1. The primary (and default) comments list for basic info and instant handling of comments
-2. An edit mode where you can edit the comments content.
+2. An edit mode where you can edit the comments content

 ## Editing comments